Skip to main content

 3 mentions Positive Neutral Negative

 Players find the grinding aspect of the game to be tedious and time-consuming, often requiring a significant investment of hours to achieve completion.
-While the game is enjoyable, especially in multiplayer, the repetitive nature of grinding detracts from the overall experience, leading to frustration.
+While the game can be enjoyable, especially when played with friends, the repetitive nature of grinding detracts from the overall experience.

 • “You'll need a second life for grinding.”